Organization Capability. Define. Measure. Govern. turns a

 About the Author :

-Dr. Patrick Duffy is an organization scientist, advisor, and author specializing in organization capability, governance, and workforce systems.
-With more than 30 years of experience across government, business, and the nonprofit sector, he has worked with senior leaders on strategy execution, structural design, cultural transformation, and performance improvement.
+With more than 30 years of experience across government, business, and the nonprofit sector, he has worked with and advised senior leaders on strategy execution, organizational design, workforce capability, structural reform, and performance improvement.
+His work focuses on diagnosing capability constraints within organizational systems and translating organizational science into practical operating models that improve measurable performance.

-He holds a doctorate and MPhil in organization science from Universidad San Antonio de Murcia, an MBA from Cardiff University, an MSc from Bangor University, a postgraduate diploma from the London School of Economics, and an MA from the University of Leicester.
-His work positions organization capability as a measurable executive responsibility and focuses on translating evidence into operating practice.
+Dr. Duffy holds a doctorate and MPhil in organization science, an MBA from Cardiff University, an MSc from Bangor University, a postgraduate diploma from the London School of Economics, and an MA from the University of Leicester.
+His academic research includes a peer-reviewed publication in the Journal of Business and Public Administration (2025), where he proposed an empirical methodology for evaluating organization capability and its relationship to organizational effectiveness and productivity.